ahmadjamalkta/inet-showcases/visualizer/transportconnection/doc/index.rst

 ------------------------------

-The following example simulation demonstrates the visualization of multiple connections, and the filtering by node and port number.
+The following example simulation demonstrates the visualization of multiple connections and the filtering by node and port number.
 The simulation can be run by choosing the ``MultipleConnections`` configuration from the ini file.
 It uses the following network: